zhenry9/dweet2ser-old/README.md

   >`py dweet2ser.py DCE -p /dev/tty0`

 This opens an instance of dweet2ser in DCE mode on the linux port /dev/tty0.
 If you don't specify a port, the default from config.txt will be used.
 DCE mode means we are on the device side, sending data to the PC (DTE) side.

+### Virtual COM ports
+On the PC (DTE) side you'll need to set up a virtual null modem.
+This is just a pair of com ports connected to each other. dweet2ser connects to one port, and your software application connects to the other.

+On Windows this can be accomplished with [com0com](http://com0com.sourceforge.net/).

+In the above example, we could used com0com to create a virtual null modem with ports COM50 and COM51. dweet2ser would connect to COM50, and the PC software to COM51.